-Monday night’s C4 Dispatches documentary Breastfeeding Uncovered shone a light on some of the frankly outrageous difficulties that many British women experience nursing in public.
-Presenter Kate Quilton, who gave birth just three months ago, highlighted the fact that for 40% of mothers, the social stigma of breastfeeding actually forced them to quit.
+In 2018, I watched a C4 Dispatches documentary Breastfeeding Uncovered which shone a light on some of the frankly outrageous difficulties that many British women experience nursing in public.
+Presenter Kate Quilton, who gave birth just three months before, highlighted the fact that for 40% of mothers, the social stigma of breastfeeding actually forced them to quit.
 The U.K. continues to have the lowest rates of breastfeeding in the world with only one in 200 women still breastfeeding to any degree at a year and only 34% of babies receiving any breast milk at six months of age, compared to 62% in Sweden.
 Speaking with Kate after the show aired, she explained, ‘So many women start out wanting to breastfeed, but because of a lack of support and social pressure, very few feel able to continue.’

 Some of the most poignant moments of the documentary included footage of Kate breastfeeding on a busy high street with comments from onlookers suggesting that breastfeeding in public was indecent, inappropriate and should be a private thing between a mother and baby.
 Translation: something that takes place behind closed doors.